Jack Pinnington Jones

 Jack Pinnington Jones (born 30 March 2003) is a British professional tennis player.
-He has a career-high singles ranking of No. 177 achieved on 15 September 2025.
+He has a career-high singles ranking of No. 132 achieved on 18 May 2026 and a doubles ranking of No. 966 achieved on 17 March 2025.
+He is the current British No. 6 in singles.
 He has won five titles on the ITF Men's World Tennis Tour and one title on the ATP Challenger Tour.

+Early life

-Pinnington Jones attended Texas Christian University in the United States.
+Pinnington Jones attended Bournemouth Collegiate School where he was a regular training partner of fellow future-pro Toby Samuel.
+He later attended Texas Christian University in the United States, completing his junior year before pursuing professional tennis.

 Career

 2021: First Pro title

 In 2021 he became the top ranked British junior and seventh-ranked junior in the world.

 Given a wildcard into qualifying for the 2021 Wimbledon Championships – Men's singles qualifying when he was 18 years-old, Pinnington Jones overcame a deficit of 983 ranking places to win 6-4 6-3 against Brazilian Joao Menezes in the first round.
 He also reached the quarterfinals of the 2021 Wimbledon boys' singles tournament.

 He won his first professional tournament in October 2021 in Antalya on the ITF World Tennis Tour, only dropping two sets in his six matches on the way to the title.